HubSpot/hubspot-cli/packages/cli-lib/README.md

-## Why?
+## What is CLI-lib for?

-HubSpot's cli-lib aims to provide useful functionality for interacting with HubSpot's public APIs.
+HubSpot's cli-lib aims to provide useful ways of interacting with HubSpot's public APIs.

 ## Framework-agnostic Integrations